 - if to modify or remove some fields => version it.

-If there is only data dependencies being serve, then API versioning is enough.
+If there is only data dependencies being served, then API versioning is enough.

-For component dependencies, we can achive something similar.
+For component dependencies, we can achieve something similar.

 - when build our static resources, store current the version in the server

 - when serving some dynamic stuff, compare the client-side version from cookie and the version needed

 - serve differently based on the results (or fallback plan, you can force showing a popup to ask users to refresh)

 - remove the backward compatibility after some time.